 - Sorting.
 This is a concept that is easily adaptable to many playtime activities.
 Encourage sorting by color, size, smallest to largest, shape, etc. This helps children with patterns, identifying the size, color, and shape.
 They may come up with their own categories to sort things into.

-- Encourage making predictions.
+- Encourage your child to make predictions.
 “Do you think there are more red cars or blue cars?
-Why?”
+Why?” “is your teddy bear longer than the dog or shorter?”
 Count and compare your answer to the prediction.

-- String beads or buttons on a pipe cleaner, shoelace or string.
+- String beads or buttons on a pipe cleaner, shoelace, or string.
 Talk about patterns in colors, shapes, and sizes.
 This also encourages fine motor skills and eye-hand coordination.
+Look at patterns and change them up.
+“Can you put one red button, two blue buttons, and then three yellow buttons on the string?
+What will come next?”

 - Go on a nature scavenger hunt with your child and collect things to make a craft.
 Collect things that are different colors, or textures.